Gordon Bunshaft: Personal life

 In 1943, Bunshaft married Nina Wayler (d.
 1994).
 Avid collectors of contemporary art, the couple owned many major pieces, including works by Joan Miró, Dubuffet, Giacometti, Léger and Noguchi.
 They lived in the Manhattan House Apartments on New York's Upper East Side, which Bunshaft helped design, and at the Travertine House in East Hampton.
 He died of cardiovascular arrest in 1990, at the age of 81, and is buried next to his wife and parents in the Temple Beth El cemetery on Pine Ridge Road in Cheektowaga, New York.

 Nicholas Adams, the architectural historian and author of Gordon Bunshaft and SOM: Building Corporate Modernism, characterizes Bunshaft as "gruff, grumpy, crude, and stubborn," noting, "When pressed about his architecture, he offered staccato descriptive explanations.
 At dinner parties he would turn his back (and rotate his chair) so that he wouldn’t have to talk to an unappealing neighbor.
 'I suppose you do that postmodernist shit,' he reportedly told a young employee recently moved to SOM’s New York office from Washington, D.C.
 He joked that the only reason his name was not on the masthead at SOM was that the initials would be S.O.B."

-Yet Adams discovered, in Bunshaft's private correspondence with artists whose work he admired, another, more vulnerable side of the man, poles apart of his legendary brusqueness.
-"His extensive correspondence with [ Henry Moore and Jean Dubuffet ], preserved at the Avery Library, is both playful and witty, describing cheerful conversations, and looking forward to further jovial meetings," says Adams.
+Yet Adams discovered, in Bunshaft's private correspondence with artists whose work he admired a more vulnerable side of Bunshaft.
+"His extensive correspondence with [Henry Moore and Jean Dubuffet], preserved at the Avery Library, is both playful and witty, describing cheerful conversations, and looking forward to further jovial meetings," says Adams.
 "In November 1972, he wrote tenderly to Dubuffet after the installation of his Group of Three Trees in front of Chase Manhattan in New York: 'I enjoyed your visit here tremendously.
 I felt that although I have known you, off and on, for many years, this is the first time we really became closer.'"

 A man of few words, he famously said he wanted his buildings to speak for themselves.